rodrinoblega/prop-filter/README.md

 5- Collect Results and Display Output:
 - The results channel is processed, collecting the final list of filtered properties.
 - The application prints the filtered properties and logs the total count.

+### Parallel Processing with Workers
+To efficiently handle large volumes of data, the application utilizes multiple workers running in parallel.
+The process works as follows:

+- Property Loading:
+Properties are read from the JSON file and sent through a channel to avoid loading everything into memory at once.

+- Task Distribution:
+A pool of goroutines (workers) retrieves properties from the channel and applies the filtering criteria in parallel.
+Once a worker completes processing a property, it immediately retrieves the next available property to maximize efficiency.

+- Criteria Evaluation:
+Each worker checks whether a property meets the specified filters set by the user.

+- Result Collection:
+Properties that pass the filtering criteria are sent to another channel, where they are aggregated and printed as output.

+This worker-based approach ensures better scalability and efficiency, as it allows filtering operations to be performed concurrently, reducing execution time for large property datasets.

 ## How to run the application